jlyden/straight-gin/README.md

 ## Endpoints Included:
  - **create_user**
-    - Path: 'user'
+    - Path: 'users'
     - Method: POST
-    - Parameters: user_name
+    - Parameters: user_name, e-mail (optional)
     - Returns: Message confirming creation of the User.
-    - Description: Creates User with unique user_name.
+    - Description: Creates User with unique user_name and e-mail address if provided.
 Raises ConflictException if User with user_name already exists.

  - **new_game**
-    - Path: 'game'
+    - Path: 'games'
     - Method: POST
     - Parameters: player_one, player_two
     - Returns: GameForm with neutral game state (no user hand displayed)
     - Description: Creates a new Game between player_one and player_two.
 Raises NotFoundException if either (or both) player does not exist.

  - **get_game**
-    - Path: 'game/{urlsafe_game_key}'
+    - Path: 'games/{urlsafe_game_key}'
     - Method: GET
     - Parameters: urlsafe_game_key
     - Returns: GameForm with current neutral game state (no user hand displayed)
-    - Description: Returns the current state of a game, including active player and faceUpCard, but not active player's hand (in case opponent is looking).
+    - Description: Returns the current state of a game, including active_player and draw_card, but no player's hand (in case opponent is looking).
 Raises NotFoundException if game doesn't exist.

  - **start_move**
-    - Path: 'game/{urlsafe_game_key}/start-move'
+    - Path: 'games/{urlsafe_game_key}/start-move'
-    - Method: PUT
+    - Method: PUT, POST
     - Parameters: urlsafe_game_key, user_name, move
     - Returns: HandForm with mid-move game state.
     - Description: Accepts a move (1 or 2) and returns the updated state of the game as displayed on "HandForm", including updated instructions.
-Active player must now select/input card to discard from his/her hand, and add "OUT" if ready to go out.
+Active_player must now select/input card to discard from his/her hand, and add "OUT" if ready to go out.
 Raises exceptions if game or user doesn't exist, if game is mid-move already, if game is already over, if it isn't that user's turn, or if user input is improper.

  - **end_move**
-    - Path: 'game/{urlsafe_game_key}/end-move'
+    - Path: 'games/{urlsafe_game_key}/end-move'
-    - Method: PUT
+    - Method: PUT, POST
     - Parameters: urlsafe_game_key, user_name, move
     - Returns: GameForm with game state after completion of move.
-    - Description: Accepts a move (discarded card and, optionally, "OUT") and returns the updated state of the game on "GameForm" - new active player and new draw_card (which was just discarded).
+    - Description: Accepts a move (discarded card and, optionally, "OUT") and returns the updated state of the game on "GameForm" - with new active_player and new draw_card (which was just discarded).
 Raises exceptions if game or user doesn't exist, if game is NOT mid-move, if game is already over, if it isn't that user's turn, or if user tries to discard a card which doesn't exist in user's hand.

  - **get_scores**
     - Path: 'scores'